stablestud/adsorber/README.md

 * [`restore`](#adsorber-restore-options)
 * [`disable`](#adsorber-disable-options)

-Note: to get further information about a operation run `adsorber <operation> --help`
+**Note:** to get further information about a operation run it with `--help`,
+e.g.: `adsorber update --help`

 ### `adsorber` `setup {options}`:
 You should run this command first.
+It is required to make Adsorber functional.

 The command will:
 * backup your `/etc/hosts` file to `/etc/hosts.original` (if not other specified in `adsorber.conf`)